Using Async Effectively in LangGraph

 app = builder.compile()

 There are a few important details hiding in this short example.
-The collect_documents node is async because it spends most of its time waiting on network I/O. Inside that node we still use asyncio.gather() because LangGraph does not remove the need to structure concurrency within a node.
+The collect_documents node is async because it spends most of its time waiting on network I/O. Inside that node we still use asyncio.gather() because LangGraph doesn’t remove the need to structure concurrency within a node.
 And we wrap the work in a semaphore because unbounded fan-out is still a fast route to timeouts and rate limits.

 To run the graph asynchronously, call ainvoke() instead of invoke():